Bhupesh1x/ecommerce-app-updated/README.md

 # ecommerce-app

-A full stack ecommerce app created using - React JS, MongoDB, Express JS, NodeJS, TailwindCSS, Redux-Toolkit, .
+A full stack ecommerce app created using - React JS, MongoDB, Express JS, NodeJS, TailwindCSS, Redux-Toolkit.

 This web-app all the functionalities of an ecommerce application from Authentication to view product, search product, Add to cart, Payment Options, Profile Options, Order Details.